BinPro/CONCOCT/doc/complete_example.md

 Set an environment variable with the full path to the MarkDuplicates jar file. ```$MRKDUP``` which should point to the MarkDuplicates jar file e.g.

-    #NOTE not necessary if using the Docker image
     export MRKDUP=/bioware/picard-tools-1.118/MarkDuplicates.jar

 It is typically located within your picard-tools installation.